23-MDDN342/randomised-collection-panwung/README.md

 The pieces are now able to tile properly at different angles.
 Tomorrow, I will try to make it so that when the pieces are scaled either vertically or horizontally, they stay connected.
 The scattering effect has been temporarily removed.
 The reason why I am going through all this effort is because I felt that just having a top down view of the pieces was kind of boring, and I want it to be possible to view them at different orthographic perspectives.
 The plan is to have them resting on a table as an incomplete puzzle, and also have a box in the background which has the complete set of pieces put together.
 Both the box and the puzzle pieces will show the faces (I will make these tomorrow).

+17/04
+The shadow is back, this time it renders correctly.
+The rest of the transformation code is complete; pieces now dislay appropriatly when scaled or rotated (this has the effect of the pieces appearing 3D, as there is a way to "change" perspective).
+As the blackjack code has not been finished, there is currently a very primitive competing code where the player and dealer simply compare their hands to see which one is bigger.
+Some primitive faces were added also, one for winning and losing.